 This is where the action is!
 All the latest news about interest groups and activities.
 Join our group and contribute yourself.
 Visit the Facebook page, where there is help if you need it.

-All this costs just £15.00 a year (2018/19 period).
+As a new initiative we are also offering a part-year fee so if you join between January and May 2020 you pay a reduced fee of £8, with renewal in June at the full fee.
 This covers the general meetings, attendance at as many groups as you like, and affiliated membership of the National U3A.

 Most interest groups do not charge an additional fee, except perhaps to cover refreshments, hire of a meeting room or for consumables.

 Need help and advice?
 We are a friendly bunch and always ready to help.
 Find the person to contact on the Contact page and give them a call or drop them an e-mail.

 The National U3A, whose website you can visit by clicking this link, contains a wealth of information and resources (you need to register as a member, but it is easy and free).
 In particular, they organise events that look interesting and are often free.
 You can arrange for upcoming events to be emailed direct to your computer.

 Anyone who is retired or semi-retired can join.
 This can include people who work on a part-time basis.
 There is no lower age for membership.
 It may be best if applicants live within 10 miles of Towcester although some members live further afield.

 We hold regular meetings for new or potential members, usually at the Sawpits Centre (Old Library Building), Richmond Road, Towcester, NN12 6EX, where many of our group activity coordinators will be available to tell you more.
 Contact the New Members Contact for details – see the Contact page.